Atul-Nambudiri/IOSMS/README.md

 # IOSMS
-Allows you to send Images over SMS wihtout using data
+Allows you to send Images over SMS without using data